 “The collaboration and email tools make day-to-day tasks easier,” Dobson says.
 “G Suite for business also hooks into some of our other tools, such as Hubspot, which speeds up tasks even more.”

 It was a similar case for Rock Salt Consulting, a London-based startup helping other startups to grow.
-“We started off with Microsoft Office,” says Director Jessica Williams-Chadwick, “but the freelance community I am part of uses G Suite and I was impressed by its flexibility and ease of use.
+“We started off with Microsoft Office,” says Director Jessica Williams-Chadwick, “but the freelance community I am part of uses Google Workspace, and I was impressed by its flexibility, smart working and ease of use.

 “It was easy to switch over.
-We could get personalised email addresses which looks more professional, and I prefer the 'feel' of the G Suite.
+We could get personalized email addresses that looks more professional, and I prefer the 'feel' of the G Suite.
 However, I am from a startup background and not a corporate one, so I didn't have to get used to a different system as I was already using several Google applications in my personal life.”

 “As with many things and different operating systems, the functionality has become more or less a level playing field, and it has become more about the overall UX or even what people are comfortable with.
-As a startup, we found G Suite for business suited us perfectly: the way we work and collaborate with clients fits with the software, and the flexibility of the Google apps for work mean that as working parents we can maintain a good work-life balance across different applications.”
+As a startup, we found Google Workspace for business-suited us perfectly: the way we work and collaborate with clients fits with the tool, and the flexibility of the Google apps for work mean that as working parents we can maintain a good work-life balance across different applications.”

 But it’s not just startups and agencies; UK supermarket chain Morrisons, fashion brand GANT, the Canada Games Council, FMCG brand Colgate-Palmolive, and insurance company Generali Hungary show the depth and breadth of companies making the most of the productivity and collaboration offered by the G Suite for business.

-And of course, one of the big advantages to the G Suite for business is that you can use your Google login across all tools and apps.
+There are many advantages for using Google Workspace as a business and many tips how to use it to improve productivity.
+One of the big advantages of the G Suite for business is you can use your Google login across all tools and apps.
 This alone saves time and increases productivity as it eliminates the need to log in to multiple systems – and come to mention it, it increases security as there’s no spreadsheet or post-it note full of login details hanging around.

 Plus it’s super easy to switch between your Gmail accounts, whether you’re on a desktop or a mobile – just tap on your icon and choose the account you want to be viewing.
 It’s UX like this that has younger users flocking to Google collaboration tools.